plaid/pattern/README.md

     cp .env.template .env
     ```
 1. Update the `.env` file with your [Plaid API keys][plaid-keys] and OAuth redirect uri (in sandbox this is 'http<span>://localhost:3001/oauth-link'</span>).

+2. Update the ngrok.yml file in the ngrok folder with your authtoken.
+Add this below the web_addr line.
+The format should be authtoken: XXX  where XXX is your token for your account.

 1. You will also need to configure an allowed redirect URI for your client ID through the [Plaid developer dashboard](https://dashboard.plaid.com/team/api).